mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

 ```
 If the email does not exist, or if the user does not have access to the email, the route instead returns a `404 Not Found error` with a JSON response of `{"error": "Email not found."}`.

-To get email number 100, for example, we might write JavaScript code like
+To get email number 100, for example, we might write JavaScript code like:
 ```javascript
 fetch('/emails/100')
 .then(response => response.json())